Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 23 projects likely to impact the area.
-Key projects include Workshops Pier Repairs Project, Williamstown Mechanics Institute Masterplan and Restoration, Waterline Place, and Williamstown Swimming and Life Saving Club Redevelopment.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 21 projects that could influence the area.
+Notable ones are Workshops Pier Repairs Project, Williamstown Mechanics Institute Masterplan and Restoration, Williamstown Foreshore Precinct Upgrade, and Williamstown Swimming and Life Saving Club Redevelopment.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.